Grade Level: Grades 9 – 12

 - Using Appendix 2: Examples of Driver Distractions as a guide, and a Call Out strategy, have students brainstorm examples of Driver Distraction Action.
 Record answers and ideas on chart paper.

-- Have students work in groups of 4 to 6
+- Have students work in groups of four to six.

 - Using Appendix 3: Driver Distractions, Actions and Reasons as a guide, give each group a sheet of chart paper with the T-chart headings, “Driver Distraction Actions”, “Profile/Reasons For Actions”.